Jam or jelly, marmalade, and fruit butter and spreads. This is where you learn how to can the sweet stuff.

 Spiced Peach Jam

 How to make a peach jam with a hint of cinnamon.
 These flavors gives this peach jam a spicy warm flavor.
+Optional Almond flavor is a great combo with this.

 Peach Nectarine Plum Jam